-Community Development Block Grant
+Community Development Block Grant - Not Currently Accepting Applications

 The CDBG program works to ensure decent affordable housing, to provide services to the most vulnerable in our communities, and to create jobs through the expansion and retention of businesses.
 CDBG is an important tool for helping local governments tackle serious challenges facing their communities.
 The CDBG program has made a difference in the lives of millions of people and their communities across the Nation.

 The annual CDBG appropriation is allocated between States and local jurisdictions called "non-entitlement" and "entitlement" communities respectively.
 Entitlement communities are comprised of central cities of Metropolitan Statistical Areas (MSAs); metropolitan cities with populations of at least 50,000; and qualified urban counties with a population of 200,000 or more (excluding the populations of entitlement cities).
 States distribute CDBG funds to non-entitlement localities not qualified as entitlement communities.